ElektraInitiative/libelektra/src/plugins/validation/README.md

 The plugin also exports the function `ksLookupRE()` that does a lookup in a KeySet using a regular expression.
-It starts from the current cursor of the KeySet and stops when the ﬁrst value matches.
+It starts from the current cursor of the KeySet and stops when the first value matches.
 Finally, this key is returned.